rwhstudios/Custom-Advanced-Product-Options/README.md

-# Options for Advanced Product Options by Mageworx on Shopify (and other apps)
+# Customized Options for Advanced Product Options on Shopify (and other apps)

 ## Quick Intro